Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/09-malloc/README.md

 02-joinstr.c
 This func mallocates a string that is the concatenation of two strings and returns a pointer to it on success.

+03-multialloc.c
+This func mallocates space for a multidimensional array and initialized all it's elements to 0.